-There are two full-time professionals who reside on campus, and 3-6 Resident Assistants, who are students just like you, any given year.
-There are at least two staff members on call each night to assist students.
+There is a full-time professional who resides on campus, and 3-6 Resident Assistants, who are students just like you, any given year.
+There are two staff members on call each night to assist students.

 Director of Residential Life and Student Activities